 - Grant proposals will be accepted on a rolling basis until Friday, April 19, 2019

 - Submissions will be reviewed every two weeks (see below schedule)

-- If the funding pool runs out before May 25th, a notice will be posted on our website as calling for final proposals
+- If the funding pool runs out before April 19th, a notice will be posted on our website as calling for final proposal

 - Applications will be looked upon favorably if they outline their use of lessons from the National Agriculture in the Classroom Curriculum Matrix